ibm-apiconnect/pot/labs/lab1.md

         If you see an empty array, `[]`, as your result, then you've not successfully created any notes.
 This is also true if you stop the application and restart it.
 With the notes example, we're using an in-memory database which means that nothing is persisted to disk.
 So, it is lost when the server is stopped and restarted.
 Lab 2 will walk through how to connect to your application to a persistent data source.
     " %}

 1. At this point, we are done testing the app locally.
-Click on the `Run` button again to return to the application launch screen.
+Click on the `X` button at the top-right corner of the screen to close the Explorer view.

 1. Click on the `Stop` button to stop the application.